Not to freak anyone out, but a lot of events in recent times almost make it seem like the end of times are being ushered in.

 Snowpiercer is set seven years after a horrible climate experiment-gone-wrong ushers in a new ice age, where the humans that remain are forced to co-exist on a gigantic train that circles the frozen globe on a never-ending loop – with each orbit representing one year.

-Much like the world before it, the train is divided into representations of social class and how each fight for survival.
+Much like the world before it, the train is divided into representations of social class and how each fights for survival.

 Where to watch Snowpiercer: